 There's enough entertainment and attractions at Luxor to keep everyone happy.
 Guys will love the sexy ladies of "Fantasy" and hilarious prop comedian Carrot Top cracks everyone up.
 Your teenager will dig the hot urban dance crew Jabbawockeez, who perform in the show "PRiSM.”
 And magic lovers will be mystified by "Criss Angel Believe."
 Cirque du Soleil joined forces with the "Mindfreak" magician to create this show filled with illusions.

-Guests of all ages will want to investigate Luxor's two museum-quality exhibits.
+Guests of all ages will want to explore Luxor's two museum-quality exhibits.
 "BODIES...The Exhibition" illustrates the inner workings of the human body by showcasing real bodies and organs.
 Sounds like it could be a bit gruesome, but it's actually really fascinating.
-"Titanic: The Artifact Exhibition" tells the story of the doomed ship through a display of authentic artifacts and re-creations of the Grand Staircase, the Promenade Deck and a first-class cabin.
+"Titanic: The Artifact Exhibition" tells the story of the doomed ship through a display of authentic artifacts and some eerie re-creations of the Grand Staircase, the Promenade Deck and a first-class cabin.
 Plus there is a 15-ton piece of the ship's hull (the largest piece ever raised from the wreck) on display.

 Guests at Luxor can also easily take advantage of amenities at either Mandalay Bay or Excalibur next door.
 Mandalay Bay and Luxor are connected by The Shoppes at Mandalay Place, which houses unique shops and restaurants.
 A free tram also provides easy access between all three hotels.

 There are dozens of ways to stay busy at Luxor but maybe your vacation is all about relaxing.
 They've totally got that covered too.
 Four large pools, a whirlpool and 12 private cabanas make up the Luxor's five-acre pool area.
 There's also a spa where you can be pampered with an array of treatments.